SHORT BIO

 BODILY CHANGE

-The suggestion of altered body.
+The suggestion of an altered body.

 Date: 2005 -20013 Mixed media/acrylic and archival print Edition: 10 Size 11x14 / 16x20 / 20x24 / 20x30 (inches)